 Jeff is an IFMGA Mountain Guide based in Boulder, Colorado.
 He climbs and skis around the world for fun and work, always with a trusty helmet in tow.

-Cam is a well-traveled rock warrior that has been climbing for over 20 years.
-Currently based in Las Vegas, she frequents the big colorful walls of never-ending multi-pitch heaven in Red Rocks.
+Cam is a well-traveled rock warrior who has been climbing for over 20 years.
+Currently based in Las Vegas, she frequents the big, colorful walls of never-ending multi-pitch heaven in Red Rocks.
 Before this, she spent many years climbing Yosemite's granite walls and working on Yosemite Search and Rescue.

 In addition to testing by our lead reviewers, helmets were given out to friends, both professional and amateur climbers, to use on all sorts of climbs, from long multi-pitch to overhung bolted routes.